amitt001/kakku.org/content/posts/writing-a-database-in-go-part-2.md

 **Why Use Hash Table?**

 Hash table is a powerful data structure that offers an amortized O(1) time access to data.
-This is the data structure that the key-values DB use.
+This is the data structure that the key-values DBs use.
+It offers a fast exatct key lookup.
 The reason why I am not using a more sophisticated data structure like balanced trees etc because at this point my use case is to do an exact key matching to get the value.
 There is no range base, pattern matching, sorted queries.
 So hashmap works fine in this case.
 Later when I implement sorting and other functionality I will look into alternative implementation.

 **How To Implement Key-Value Store In Go?**

 Go has a built-in hash table data structure implementation called `map`.
 It's signature is like this `map[KeyType]ValueType`.

 Since, the last post I have managed to add a working key-value data store which takes 3 commands, `GET`, `SET` and `DELETE`.
 I am using Go's map data structure.
-With key as string and value as a `struct`.
+With key as `string` and value as a `struct`.

 ```
 // KVRow individual row in db